Europe

 The EU Member States are obliged to implement the policies adopted by the railway packages into national law.
 Their implementation leeway is used by the Member States in different ways.

 Regulatory conditions in the UK, France, Poland, Spain and Italy are particularly important for the DB Group.
-We provide extensive rail freight transport and passenger transport services in these countries via our own subsidiary companies.
+We provide extensive rail freight transport via our own subsidiary companies and in part international rail passenger transport in these countries.

 United Kingdom